Brunch & Batter

 Instructions

-• In a large bowl, mix the flour, oats, salt and sugars.
+• Make the Crisp Topping.
+In a large bowl, mix the flour, oats, salt, and sugars.
 Add the butter, and using your fingertips, rub the butter into the flour mixture until it is fully combined and no dry pieces remain.
 Set aside.

-½ cup all- purpose flour, ¾ cup old-fashioned oats, ½ teaspoon Kosher or fine sea salt, ¼ cup white granulated sugar, ½ cup dark brown sugar, packed
+½ cup all- purpose flour, ¾ cup old-fashioned oats, ½ teaspoon Kosher or fine sea salt, ¼ cup white granulated sugar, ½ cup dark brown sugar, packed, 7 tablespoon unsalted butter; softened and cut into ½ inch cubes

-• Bake at 375℉ for 35-40 minutes, until the top is firm, golden brown, and the fruit is bubbling.
-Remove from the oven and let cool to a wire rack for at least 15 minutes.
+• Bake at 375℉ for 40-50 minutes, until the top is firm, golden brown, and the fruit is bubbling.
+Remove from the oven and let cool on a wire rack for at least 15 minutes.
 Serve warm or room temperature with a scoop of ice cream or whipped cream.

 Notes